Log in for prices and ordering

 This long-established, yet relatively undiscovered Dixon’s Creek gem has entered a new and exciting chapter and are well on their way to receiving the accolades and recognition a site and team of this calibre deserve.
 The fruit and wines from this respected vineyard have always been highly respected and sought after, and in the past, the winemaking was outsourced to a gamut of respected and talented Australian winemakers, including Rick Kinzbrunner of Giaconda.

-Back in 2017 Helmut Konecsny, the owner of Rochford Wines, purchased Toolangi Vineyards and immediately started ringing in the changes.
+Back in 2017 Helmut Konecsny, the owner of Rochford Wines, purchased Toolangi Vineyard and immediately started ringing in the changes.
 Under this new, hands-on ownership and with talented young winemaker Kaspar Hermann at the helm, Toolangi have the wind in their sails.
 In Hermann, the Toolangi vineyard has found its winemaking Prince Charming.
 In addition to Mount Mary, where he worked as assistant winemaker for eight years before joining Toolangi.
 Hermann’s CV includes stints at Seville Estate, Coldstream Hills and Punch.
 Working alongside Hermann is John Evans, an experienced viticulturist with over two decades experience in the Yarra Valley.

 Although Toolangi is a vineyard and label steeped in of history the region, in recent years new ownership and confident viticultural and winemaking changes have breathed new life into this Yarra Valley gem.